 - 1 tablespoon (yes tablespoon!) sea or Kosher salt

-- 5 tablespoons vegetable or canola oil
+- 5 tablespoons Olive oil, Canola or vegetable oil*

 - 1 egg *optional beaten- for glazing bread